scala/scala-lang/_posts/2023-07-17-signature-polymorphic-methods.md

 Great question!

-Doesn't it seem puzzling that Oracle would go to so much trouble to make Java reflection faster?
-If I care so much about performance, surely I should avoid using reflection entirely?
+Doesn't it seem puzzling that the designers of Java would go to so much trouble to make Java reflection faster?
+If I care so much about performance, shouldn't I avoid using reflection entirely?

-The real reason these methods need to be fast is to aid efficient implementation of dynamic languages on the JVM. `MethodHandle` was added to the JVM at the same time as `invokeDynamic`, as part of [JSR-292], which aimed to support efficient implementation of JRuby and other alternative JVM languages. (`invokeDynamic` is additionally used for implementing lambdas; see [this writeup on Stack Overflow].)
+The real reason these methods need to be fast is to aid efficient implementation of dynamic languages on the JVM. `MethodHandle` was added to the JVM at the same time as `invokeDynamic`, as part of [JSR-292], which aimed to support efficient implementation of JRuby and other alternative JVM languages. (`invokeDynamic` is additionally used for implementing lambdas, in both Java and Scala; see [this writeup on Stack Overflow].)

 [JSR-292]: https://www.infoq.com/articles/invokedynamic/
 [this writeup on Stack Overflow]: https://stackoverflow.com/questions/30002380/why-are-java-8-lambdas-invoked-using-invokedynamic